 - Vomiting, fasting, or using laxatives or diuretics to compensate for the food consumed.

-Many people with an eating disorder suffer from other mental health issues, with almost half of bulimia patients having depression or bipolar disorder, and more than half having an anxiety disorder.1,2 At least 30% of people with bulimia also struggle with a substance use disorder at some point in their lives.1
+Many people with an eating disorder have other mental health issues as well, with almost half of those with bulimia nervosa having depression or bipolar disorder, and more than half having an anxiety disorder.1,2 At least 30% of people with bulimia nervosa also struggle with a substance use disorder at some point in their lives.1

-Finally, since bulimia often involves secrecy, guilt, and shame, the person may isolate from family or friends.
-Frequent, compulsive bulimic behaviors may begin to supersede important activities or hobbies.
-For example, a person may skip events to binge, purge, or exercise.2,3 Some people with bulimia may continue to exercise despite experiencing an injury or other medical issue, exacerbating the problem.2
+Finally, since bulimia nervosa often involves secrecy, guilt, and shame, the person may isolate from family or friends.
+Frequent, compulsive behaviors associated with bulimia nervosa may begin to supersede important activities or hobbies.
+For example, a person may skip events to binge, purge, or exercise.2,3 Some people with bulimia nervosa may continue to exercise despite experiencing an injury or other medical issue, exacerbating the problem.2

 Eating disorders are not likely to resolve spontaneously.
-To recover from a bulimia, it is important to have support and formal treatment.
+To recover from bulimia nervosa, it is important to have support and formal treatment.
 One type of support that is easiest to access is an eating disorder hotline.
-Volunteers are trained to provide support, education about available resources, and linking callers to appropriate treatment.
+Those who answer these calls are trained to provide support, offer education about available resources, and link callers to appropriate treatment.

 How Does a Hotline Help?